 Alumnus Artemio Navarro established this scholarship in 2018 in memory of his father, Artemio G. Navarro, in partnership with Great Minds in STEM (GMIS) to graduating seniors entering a science, technology, engineering, or math field of study in college.
 This scholarship provides funding for college expenses, at the discretion of the receiving scholarship recipient.
-This scholarship is funded until 2028.
+15 scholarships for graduating seniors are funded each year until 2028.

 Philip Beltran Scholars Program

 The Beltran Scholars Program was established by Dolores Beltran in memory of her late husband, and Salesian alumnus, Philip Beltran '68.
 The renewable scholarship is awarded to four students in the graduating class of 2022 who demonstrate significant financial need and high academic achievement each year.

 The Dominic Savio Scholarship was established in memory of St. Dominic Savio, an Italian student of St. John Bosco in Italy who displayed "heroic virtue" in his everyday life but died at an early age.
 This scholarship is awarded to students with demonstrated financial and a 2.5 minimum grade point average every semester.